felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

 ## Requirements
-This library requires that your project supports scss The library depends on @perfectmemory/ngx-contextmenu @angular/cdk that needs to be installed together with this library
+The library depends on @perfectmemory/ngx-contextmenu @angular/cdk that needs to be installed together with this library

 ## To install